 In 2016, the tournament entered the Videotron Center.
-This year was a record year in tearms of assistant with a total of 236 279 fans.
+This year was a record year in terms of assistance with a total of 236 279 fans.
 A colorful opening ceremony was organized for the occasion.

 More than $2 Million to the Patro Roc-Amadour Foundation

-On top of letting thousands of kids live the dream, the tournament has always had the Patro Roc-Amadour foundation at heart.
+In addition to letting thousands of kids live the dream, the tournament has always had the Patro Roc-Amadour foundation at heart.
 In 50 years, the tournament donated more than 2 133 000$.
 It is in the Patro Roc-Amadour that the tournament has its Temple of Friendship.
-In it, you can find pictures and trophies that have marked the tournaments history.
+In it, you can find photos and trophies that have marked the tournament's history.